dotnet/arcade/Documentation/DependencyFlowOnboarding.md

 How often does a source repo flows dependencies into a target repo.

 * everyDay.
 The target repo only gets the dependencies updated once a day.
 * twiceDaily.
-The target repo gets the dependecies updated twice a day.
+The target repo gets the dependencies updated twice a day.
 * everyBuild.
 The target repo gets the dependencies updated after every source repo build.
 * everyWeek.
 The target repo gets the dependencies updated once a week (On Mondays).
 * none.
 No updates will happen in the target repo.